-Canvas Course Site: Students will receive communications via the posting of content or announcements on the Canvas course site.
+- Canvas Course Site: Students will receive communications via the posting of content or announcements on the Canvas course site. - Email: Students will receive communications via their student email account. - Face to Face: Communication will be provided via face to face meetings or supervision.